Harvey Weinstein bail increased over ankle bracelet issues | DW | 11.12.2019

 Weinstein is facing criminal charges for allegedly sexually assaulting two women, one in 2006 and another in 2013.
 He has already pleaded not guilty.
 The trial is expected to begin on January 6, 2020.

-They accused Weinstein of not wearing the electronic transmitter that works in tandem with his ankle bracelet on "numerous" occasions.
+Weinstein was accused of not wearing the electronic transmitter that works in tandem with his ankle bracelet on "numerous" occasions.

 Read more:'She Said': #MeToo and the makings of a movement